Skip to main content

 8. Meta-Block Insertion

-LLM Action: Insert the concise HTML meta-block (template below) after YAML frontmatter and before the main text.
+LLM Action: Insert the concise HTML meta-block (template below) after YAML front-matter and before the main text.

 Transparency for Editor